SystemsApproach/tcpcc/aqm.rst

 absorb such bursts.
 Problems arise when there is not enough buffer capacity to absorb bursts, leading to excessive loss.
-This came to be understood in the 1990s as a requirement that buffers be able to hold at least one delay x bandwidth product of packets—a requirement that was probably too large and subsequently questioned by further research.
+This came to be understood in the 1990s as a requirement that buffers be able to hold at least one bandwidth-delay product of packets—a requirement that was probably too large and subsequently questioned by further research.
 But the fact is that buffers are necessary, and it is expected that they will be used to absorb bursts.
 The CoDel authors